 Study Abroad Overview

 Marquette University Law School's study abroad programs provide its students with the unique opportunity to benefit from extended stays in other countries around the world where they can immerse themselves in different cultures and legal systems and learn from international faculties and classmates.
-It is an obvious truism that seems to become more true every day that challenges to our economies, security and the health of our natural environment are often global in nature and require global solutions.
-The practice of law reflects that fact as countries around the globe address these challenges in various ways: through treaties and international agreements; by creating transnational institutions; and by drafting laws that focus on the cross-border movement of goods and people.
+In today’s world, it is increasingly obvious that challenges to our nation’s economy, security and natural environment are often global in nature and require global solutions.
+The practice of law reflects this fact as countries around the globe address these challenges in various ways: through treaties and international agreements; by creating transnational institutions; and by drafting laws that focus on the cross-border movement of goods and people.

-In addition, students may earn up to 18 credits toward their J.D. through exchange programs sponsored by the Law School or by other U.S. law schools.
+In addition, students may earn up to 18 credits toward their J.D. through semester long exchange programs sponsored by the Law School or by other U.S. law schools.
 These programs include the following:

 - One of the Law School's own semester exchange programs with foreign universities: University of Copenhagen, Comillas University (Madrid), and University of Poitiers.

 - Semester Abroad Programs sponsored by other U.S., ABA approved law schools